GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

   </tr>
 </table>

+Note that these instructions reference a sample Listserv called _TESTLIST@listserv.gsa.gov_.
+Just substitute the name of YOUR Listserv (e.g., _CONTENT-MANAGERS-L_@listserv.gsa.gov) whenever you see _TESTLIST_, to apply these instructions to your Listserv.

 ### “Out of Office” Messages

 Think of the Listserv when setting “out of office” messages.
 Create a rule to either avoid sending “out of office” message to Listserv groups, or only send an “out of office” to people who’ve directly sent you a personal email.
 Ask your IT staff if you need help with this.